 - Emergency procedure for a student on a placement [pdf]

-- Student Exchange Partnerships - Procedure for Establishing and Renewing [pdf] for the establishment, renewal and review of student exchange partners.
-Updated Document (August 2017)
+- Student Exchange Partnerships - procedure for approving and reapproving [pdf] for the approval, reapproval and review of student exchange partnerships.
+Updated Document (July 2021)

 - Placement provider information form [doc] (compulsory if host organisation is not covered by a student exchange agreement)

 - Template student placement approval form [doc]

 - Placement (emergency contact and checklist abroad template - update June 2021) [doc] Updated Document (June 2021)